Hanover-CS/HC25-Caio-Montilha-Senior-Project/proposal.md

 ### Sride Project on GitHub
 Sride is an open-source ridesharing app that focuses on community-based ridesharing [3].
 While it offers features such as ride matching, user profiles, and scheduling, it is more generalized and does not cater specifically to college communities.
 My college-focused ridesharing app will build on these features, adding specific functionalities such as verification tied to college credentials.

+### Kotlin Uber Clone by EDMT Dev
+The "Kotlin Uber Clone" by EDMT Dev is a comprehensive YouTube tutorial series that walks developers through the entire process of building an Uber-like ridesharing app using Android Studio and Kotlin.
+The series covers a wide range of topics, from setting up the project and integrating user authentication to implementing real-time location tracking and ride-matching algorithms[4].
+While this tutorial provides a strong foundation for building a ridesharing app, it lacks certain customizations that are essential for a college-specific environment, such as student verification and community-focused features.
+For all that, the tutorial is a valuable resource for understanding the technical stack and development practices necessary for my project.

 ## 3. Relevant Technologies and Tools